qkleber/community-node/README.md

 Now consider that only a few of the SRs will be voted in every day of the year, but that all of the candidates must maintain a server 365.
 Clearly, this is not a get-rich-quick proposal.
 Then again, TRX was .30¢ for a fleeting moment and if it could sustain those levels it would change the financial viability of this proposal.

 That being said, the TRX Community Token is not an investment opportunity.
-98% of the earned rewards will be rewarded to TRX voters who maintain our position as an earning Super Representative.
+98% of the earned rewards will be rewarded to the TRX voters who maintain our position as an earning Super Representative.
 TRX is the real investment.
-A TRX holder who faithfully votes every single day, and who successfully spends every vote on winning Super Representatives can earn at most 1% annually.
+A TRX holder who faithfully votes every single day, and who successfully spends every vote on winning Super Representatives can earn 1.5% annually.
+But what about when votes are thrown away on losing candidates or not used at all?
+That would increase the daily reward-per-vote for TRX holders who chose to participate and whose candidates won.

 The goal of TRX Community Token is to create a broad base of support among TRX coin holders who wish to wield their inherent right to participate in the management of the TRON network.
 Our intention is to become self-empowering; that by giving TRX holders a stake in one of the candidates they will be more likely to vote for that candidate.